FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 And Resolved:

-“That, the draft Minutes, as circulated, be taken as read and adopted and signed.”--- 2
+“That, the draft Minutes, as circulated, be taken as read and adopted and signed.”
+---
+2

 Emergency Motion – Proposed Development at Gortadroma